GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>Allows a single Date or a Date range.
 <br>Formats: MM/DD/YYYY or [MM/DD/YYYY,MM/DD/YYYY]
 <br>Examples: registrationExpirationDate=01/01/2019, registrationExpirationDate=[01/01/2019,05/29/2019]<br>
-NOTE: This parameter is being renamed. expirationDate is in V1 and registrationExpirationDate will be V2.
+NOTE: This parameter is being renamed. expirationDate is in V1 and registrationExpirationDate is starting V2.
 </td>
 <td>v1<br>v2<br>v3</td>
 </tr>